dr-funk/trapped-RdRp/slidingfold/readme.md

 Structures are then parsed to identify different base pairs and stored in dot-bracket format with ```()``` representing ```A-U```, ```{}``` representing ```G-C```, and ```<>``` representing ```G-U``` base pairs.

 ## Dependencies
-Slidingfold uses the following software (all avaible via conda):
+Slidingfold was written and tested using Python 3.9 on MacOS 14.0 and uses the following software (all available via conda):
 * [ViennaRNA](https://github.com/ViennaRNA) for RNA structure prediction
 * [Biopython](https://biopython.org/) for parsing sequences from Fasta files
 * [Plotly](https://github.com/plotly/plotly.py) for generating graphs (HTML or PDF)